mrave001/Bootstrapping/README.md

 # Bootstrapping
-Bootstrapping algorithm for calculating zero coupon rates from par yield rates from the US Dep. of Treasury
+Bootstrapping algorithm for calculating and plotting zero coupon rates from par yield rates from the US Dep. of Treasury.